nekowinston/nix-deno/README.md

 ```

 ## Building and Running Your Project

 Build the Project: Execute `nix build` in your project directory.
 This will build the project based on the flake.nix configuration.

 ### Run the Executable or Access Artifacts:

-If you do not override the buildPhase like the `example-executable`, after building you can run `./result/bin/example-executable`.
+If you do not override the buildPhase (like we have not, in the `example-executable`), after building you can run `./result/bin/example-executable`.

 The example with the `pdfGen` overrides the `buildPhase` and `installPhase`, so you will only see whatever is copied into the `$out` folder manually (some pdfs in this case).